jakeedom21/Online_Checkers/docs/DesignDoc.md

 ![Complexity Metrics on Methods](complexity_classes.png)

-No warnings found in other metrics.
+No warnings found in other metrics categories.